-The hydraulic pump/reservoir is located inside a compartment behind the driver side front tire.
+The hydraulic pump/reservoir is located behind the driver side front tire.
 In certain models, an access panel must be removed to access the pump/reservoir.

-NOTE: To get an accurate indication of oil level, Leveling Jacks and Slideout Rooms must be in the retracted (IN) position.
+NOTE: To get an accurate indication of oil level, Leveling Jacks must be in the retracted (IN) position.